Today, diners open Google Maps before they open a menu. Itās basically a new street corner for restaurant discovery.

 Step 16: Use Local Schema Markup on Your Website

-Your developer can do this, or use tools like Google’s Structured Data Markup Helper.
+You can hire a developer to do this for you, or directly use tools like Googleās Structured Data Markup Helper.

 Step 17: Get Featured in Local Blogs or Food Guides